Nature’s masterpiece, the Philodendron Painted Lady, has a painterly blend of colors unlike any other plant.

 Pests and Diseases

 The Philodendron Painted Lady plant is generally a hardy tropical plant, perfect for growing indoors.
-However, indoor plants encounter some common issues.
-We’re here to help you identify and tackle these problems in your philodendron plant.
+However, all indoor plants encounter some common issues . . . and common issues have common solutions!

 Have you noticed yellowing leaves, a wilted appearance, or an unpleasant smell coming from the soil of your Philodendron Painted Lady?
 This could be a sign of root rot, which usually happens when you’ve overwatered a plant or provided poor drainage.
 Here’s what to do: